 Am I able to listen closely to someone else’s point of view without commenting in any way even if I know that they are wrong?

-I might find it helpful to remind myself that the best way to show knowledge to others is by demonstrating it directly, not by explaining it.
-Perhaps by setting an example for others, by directly living in my knowledge and using it to improve my own life, I can show others how it could be useful to them.
+The best way to show knowledge to others is by demonstrating it directly, not by explaining it.
+By setting an example for others, by directly living in my knowledge and using it to improve my own life, I can show others how it could be useful to them.

 As I five I am probably inclined to want to put everything into neat categories.
 I want to understand the world, and I may think that the best way to do that is to take it apart and file all the bits in separate drawers of my mind.